AnsonYeung/PascalCrt/README.md

 # MyCrt
-The drop-in replacement to pascal unit crt.
+This can be used as a replacement to windows crt unit.